 Cari Beauchamp is the award-winning author of Without Lying Down: Frances Marion and the Powerful Women of Early Hollywood; Joseph P. Kennedy Presents; My First Time in Hollywood and four other books on film history.
 A Vanity Fair contributor, she has also written and produced documentaries and is seen frequently on Turner Classic Movies.
 She serves as the Resident Scholar for the Mary Pickford Foundation and is the only writer to twice be named an Academy of Motion Pictures Arts and Sciences Scholar.

-In her New York Times bestseller, Instant Mom, Nia Vardalos chronicles beginning her career with The Second City to adopting a toddler with only fourteen hours notice.
+In her New York Times bestseller, Instant Mom (2014), Nia Vardalos chronicles beginning her career with The Second City to adopting a toddler with only fourteen hours notice.
 All proceeds from the book go to charity.
-She is the writer/actor of My Big Fat Greek Wedding, the most profitable film of all time, the number one film starring a woman, and the number one romantic comedy.
+She is the writer/actor of My Big Fat Greek Wedding (2002), one of the most profitable films of all time, and the number one romantic comedy.
 Vardalos won the Independent Spirit Award for “Best Debut Performance,” and the film won the Peoples’ Choice Award for “Favorite Comedy Motion Picture.”
 She also received Academy Award and Writers Guild Award screenplay nominations and Golden Globe and Screen Actors Guild Award performance nominations.
 She reprised her role as the lovable Toula in My Big Fat Greek Wedding 2 (2016), and directed and stars in the upcoming My Big Fat Greek Wedding 3 (2023).
 Additional film credits include Larry Crowne (2011), My Life in Ruins (2009), I Hate Valentine’s Day (2009), and Connie and Carla (2004).
 She also serves as a writer and executive producer on the upcoming Bravo dramedy, Suburbs Famous.
 Vardalos was also featured in Netflix’s three Ivy + Bean (2022) films, Guillermo Del Toro’s Cabinet of Curiosities (2022), and The Curse of Bridge Hollow (2022).
 She created, produced and starred in the original Audible series, MOTIVATED!
 (2022).
 Her television credits include roles in Black Widow, Crazy Ex-Girlfriend, Jane the Virgin, The Catch, Graves, Law & Order: SVU, and Grey’s Anatomy.
 Vardalos is also the New York Times bestselling author of her memoir, Instant Mom, and donates all proceeds to adoption charities.